Sao Tome and Principe

 Cocoa Production

 The most important commodity for Sao Tome and Principe is cocoa.
-It accounts for about 79% of the country’s exports.
+It accounted for more than 60% of the country’s exports in 2023.

 Trade with the EU

-SAO TOME AND PRINCIPE AND THE EU’s GSP
+SAO TOME AND PRINCIPE AND THE EU GSP

 Economic Impact

-About 32% of Sao Tome and Principe's exports to the EU market are eligible for preferences granted by the EU's EBA arrangement.
+Share of Sao Tome and Principe's exports to the EU that were eligible for EBA preferences in 2023.

 Preference utilisation and export diversification